-Each student will conduct independent research, under supervision of instructors, on regulatory mechanisms of either the neural, hematopoietic, and cancer stem cells.
-Other tissue stem cells can be tackled by consultation.
+Each student will conduct independent research, under supervision of instructors, on regulatory mechanisms of either the hematopoietic or cancer stem cells.
+Other tissue stem cells can be studied by consultation.
 Students are advised to design experiments regarding, for example, stem cell development, maintenance of multipotentiality, cell-fate specification, cell migration, maturation, maintenance, and regeneration.
 Through execution of such experiments, students shall understand general property of stem cells in both/either physiological and/or pathological conditions and obtain a hint for going into translational research.

-Grading will be undertaken based on lecture/practice/lab participation, performance, presentation, reports, and lab work execution.
+Grading will be undertaken based on laboratory practice participation, performance, presentation, reports, and lab work execution.

-Students should read in advance literature on stem cell regulations.
+Students should read in advance literature on stem cell regulation.
 They should also possess the necessary skills to run Word, Excel, and PowerPoint, which are used in the Lectures and Practice.